joshkoenig/pantheon-secure-login/README.md

 Pantheon Secure Login
 =====================

-If you are a free or personal customer, and you want to use SSL without having to pay the extra cost associated with a Pro plan and a dedicated IP address, this module may help.
-It will allow you to secure your Drupal admin login behind Pantheon's free SSL cert for the "gotpantheon" domain name, while using your public-facing domain for all other requests.
+If you are a **Free** or **Personal** customer, and you want to use SSL without having to pay the extra cost associated with a Pro plan and a dedicated IP address, this module may help.
+It will allow you to secure your Drupal admin login behind Pantheon's free provided SSL cert for the "gotpantheon" domain name, while using your public-facing domain for all other requests.

 This is only useful if you are running your site on the Pantheon platform:

 https://www.getpantheon.com

-The ideal user is someone running a Personal site (e.g. a blog or small project site) who is concerned with the security of their logins and user sessions, but is fine with their public-facing content being sent in the clear.
-If you don't mind doing your own logins on "live-yoursite.gotpantheon.com" then you can keep yourself secure for free.
+The ideal user is someone running a **Personal** tier site (e.g. a blog or small project site) who is concerned with the security of their logins and user sessions, but is comfortable with their publicly available content being sent in the clear.
+If you don't mind doing your own logins on a domain like ```live-yoursite.gotpantheon.com``` then you can keep sessions secure for free.

 **NOTE: Proof of Concept**